tywalch/electrodb/README.md

 **Attributes** define an **Entity** record.
 The `propertyName` represents the value your code will use to represent an attribute.

 > **Pro-Tip:**
-> Using the `field` property it is possible to map an `AttributeName` to a different field name in your table.
+> Using the `field` property, you can map an `AttributeName` to a different field name in your table.
 This can be useful to utilize existing tables, existing models, or even to reduce record sizes via shorter field names.

 ```typescript
 attributes: {